Use Case: Upgrading with Minimum Downtime

 This use case outlines a scenario for achieving a minimum-downtime upgrade in an implementation of the Akana API Platform spanning multiple data centers.

 This example includes two data centers, but the approach would work in exactly the same way for any number of data centers.
 In this example, the upgrade is from version 8.2 to 8.4.
+The principle is the same between any two major versions.

 Note that in this example, the term minimum-downtime is used to mean that the API Gateway has zero or minimal downtime.
 It's possible that during the upgrade process either Policy Manager or Community Manager, or both, might experience some downtime.
 This might be necessary if the upgrade includes database schema changes.